 Years ago, fishing boats going to the Gulf of Maine in search of cod would return with an abundance of fish.
-Early fishermen claimed the schools were so dense, and the fish so large, that fishermen could walk on their backs.
+Fishermen claim the schools were once so dense, and the fish so large, that they could walk on their backs.

 Today, boats return with just a small fraction of what they once caught.
-According to a recent peer-reviewed NOAA survey, cod stocks have dwindled to just 3 percent of what is required to sustain a healthy population.
+According to a 2017 peer-reviewed NOAA survey, cod stocks have dwindled to just 5-8 percent of what is required to sustain a healthy population.
 This problem was decades in the making.

 A history of the cod crisis